RyanDuff613/CellularAutomata/project_notes.md

 # Project Notes

 - cells exist in an neighborhood,
 - cells will be in one of two states, alive/dead, true/false
-  - at its simplest a neighborhood will be 1 dimensional, 3 horizontal cells
-  -

 - Determining states for first generation
-  - in a 1*3 neighborhood, 2^3 states are possible, 8 states are possible.
+  - in a 1*3 neighborhood, 2^3 states (8) are possible.
   -

 ## Rules for Conway's Game of Life